 This is one in the series of webinars designed to help you find the information you need to create a competitive application for IMLS museum funding.

-"Choosing a Funding Opportunity" and "FY2019 Forms" have been pre-recorded and are available as recordings and as PDFs of the slides plus transcripts on our website at the links pictured here.
+"Choosing a Funding Opportunity for FY2020" was pre-recorded and is available as recording and as PDFs of the slides plus transcripts on our website at the link identified here.